jaimetur/PhotoMigrator/help/1-command-line-interface.md

              folder (Useful if you have move any folder from the OUTPUT_TAKEOUT_FOLDER and some Albums seems to be empty.
 -renFldcb, --rename-folders-content-based <ALBUMS_FOLDER>
-             Usefull to rename and homogenize all Albums folders found in <ALBUMS_FOLDER>
+             Useful to rename and homogenize all Albums folders found in <ALBUMS_FOLDER>
              based on the date content found.
 ---------------------------------------------------------------------------------------------------------
 ```